cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/TUTORIAL.md

    ```
    > Note: In Stratos we can see the port number in the `Workload`'s `Services` page

-1. Log in to WordPress by clicking on the `Log In` link in the `Meta` section at the bottom and entering the credentails below
+1. Log in to WordPress by clicking on the `Log In` link in the `Meta` section at the bottom and entering the credentials below

    Username: `user`